buildpacks/spec/buildpack.md

 Subsequently,

 1. For `<app>`, the lifecycle MUST
-   1. Convert the directory into one or more layers using `slices` in each `app.toml`,
+   1. Convert the directory into one or more layers using `slices` in each `app.toml` such that slices from earlier buildpacks are processed before slices from later buildpacks.
    2. Transfer the layers to the same image store as the old OCI image.
    3. Ensure all absolute paths are preserved in the transferred layer(s).
    4. Collect references to the transferred layers.